joelbarmettlerUZH/Spring_Boot_Demo/README.md

 }
 ```

 Looks like black magic.
 We have created a new method accepting POST-Requests on the Context, which is "/api/v1/User".
 The requests needs to have a **@RequestBody** that is a JSON representation of a User.
 This user is then passed to the UserService to add it to the list of users.
 How is that supposed to work?
 Well, in order to create a new User, we need to have a representation of its attributes in the form of a JSON file.
-Spring will then take that json file and parse it into an object.
-In our design, a User is defined by two attributes: an ID and a Name.
+Spring will then take that JSON file and parse it into an object.
+In our design, a User is defined by two attributes: an ID and a name.
 Now have a look at the empty constructor we defined.
 It set's the ID for us, but it does not set the Name.
-Spring is going to call exactly this constructor and then call all Setters that correspond to the values we pass in the JSON file.
-So spring creates a new User which then has no "name" attribute.
+Spring is going to call exactly this constructor and then call all setters that correspond to the values we pass in the JSON file.
+So Spring creates a new User which then has no "name" attribute.
 But in the JSON file we provide when calling the POST-Request, we have a line that states

 > "name":"SOMENAME"

-Spring will recognize that there is a Setter for name, called setName, and will call it with the value "SOMENAME" after the object is created.
+Spring will recognize that there is a setter for name, called setName, and will call it with the value "SOMENAME" after the object is created.
 That way, we get a fully defined user-object.

 To test whether our API works, first make a GET-Request to **http://localhost:8080/api/v1/User**.
 You will get our three users as usual: